mohe22/Next-lexical-editor/README.md

 This project uses the Lexical editor with Next.js 14 and the shadcn/ui library, integrated with Hugging Face AI.
-To use the AI features, simply create an account at Hugging Face, get your API key, and add it to your .env file.
+To use the AI features, simply create an account at Hugging Face, get your API key and edgestore key for free, and add it to your .env file.

 Video demo:https://www.youtube.com/watch?v=Dt20ssTWS4s&t=40s